Gang disguised themselves and accents in violent burglary

 It is possible the gang thought the occupants of the property had gone to bed, but they were still up when the criminals broke into the shop.

-Gardaí said that while no serious physical injuries were inflicted that the there is a “disproportionate impact” in terms of the psychological effect on people, particularly if they are elderly.
+Gardaí said that while no serious physical injuries were inflicted there is a “disproportionate impact” in terms of the psychological effect on people, particularly if they are elderly.

 Sources said that there will be “no shortage in resources in terms of tracking down” those responsible.